 To be eligible for a Juris Doctor degree, a student must have:

-- fulfilled the Professionalism Series Requirement;
+- Fulfilled the Professionalism Series Requirement; and,

-- conducted himself or herself as a fit candidate for admission to the bar.
+- Conducted himself or herself as a fit candidate for admission to the bar.

 Of the required 90 credit hours, no more than 12 credits may be from pass/fail courses, absent written approval from the Chair of the Academic Standards Committee.
 Of the 12 pass/fail credits:

 a) no more than a total of 4 credits may be in credit from Charleston Law Review, Moot Court/Mock Trial, or Independent Study; and,